 All the Stiga products don’t need to be reviewed.
-People purchase the Stiga’s products sith eyes closed.
+People purchase Stiga’s products with their eyes closed.

 - Hardness: A celluloid ball doesn’t have any hardness issues.
 You will give 10 out of 10 on the hardness of this Stiga 3Star.

 - Roundness: There is nothing to say about the roundness of Stiga.
-Stiga will give you exact bounce how much you expect.
+Stiga will give you the exact bounce of how much you expect.

 - Bouncing Quality: Being a celluloid ball it bounces so perfectly.
-Stiga will give you exact bounce how much you expect.
+Stiga will give you the exact bounce of how much you expect.

 - Spin Quality: Stiga has additional prise for its spin.
-If you have a good hand on the spin you will be surprised seeing how it creates spin.
+If you have a good hand on the spin you will be surprised to see how it creates spin.